All About Ichiran Hakata Tonkotsu Ramen Instant Noodles

-Ichiran Instant Hakata Tonkotsu Ramen
+Ichiran Hakata Tonkotsu Ramen Instant Noodle Soup

-Actually, I have never eaten Ichiran’s actual Tonkotsu ramen in the restaurant, though, since I was very interested in the taste, I ordered its instant ramen on Amazon Japan and got this product yesterday.
+Actually, I have never eaten Ichiran’s actual Tonkotsu ramen in the restaurant, but since I was very curious about the taste, the other day I ordered their instant ramen for the first time on Amazon Japan and got this product yesterday.

 Ichiran’s Secret Red Powder